 This tomato eggplant appetizer is heart healthy due to the cholesterol lowering properties of the two main ingredients; the eggplant and tomatoes.
 The eggplant is very rich in phenolic compounds, which is

 beneficial in lowering LDL (bad) cholesterol.
-Eggplants are also a great source of fatty acids, the omega-3 and omega-6 fatty acids; while also being low in cholesterol, sodium and saturated fats.
+Eggplants are also a great source of heart-healthy fats, including omega-3 and omega-6 fatty acids; while also being low in cholesterol, sodium and saturated fats.
 The tomatoes are helpful in lowering blood pressure and reducing cholesterol levels due to the vitamin B and potassium.
 Tomatoes also contain alkaline which assists in purifying the blood.

 3 tomatoes, sliced